JonPSmith/EfCoreinAction-SecondEdition/README.md

 3. You need to install a SQL Server to run any applications and some of the unit tests.
 A SQL Server called `localdb` is installed when you install **Visual Studio on Windows** by choosing the "Data storage and processing" feature (VS Code and Visual Studio on Mac needs more work).
 4. Clone this repo to your local computer.
 See Visual Studio tutorial called [Open a project from a repo](https://docs.microsoft.com/en-us/visualstudio/get-started/tutorial-open-project-from-repo).

 ## What can you run in this branch?

 I have placed all the code relating to part 3 of the book, chapters 12 to 17.
-The  `BookApp`, which is the ASP.NET Core application, is significancy different from Part 1 and 2.
+The `BookApp.UI`, which is the ASP.NET Core application, is significancy different from Part 1 and 2.
 It is built using a number of different approaches such as Modular Monolith, Domain-Driven Design (DDD), and a Clean Code architecture.

 The Part3 BookApp is designed to show different ways to performance tune EF Core applications and introduces you to Cosmos DB.

 Once you have installed your chosen development tool you can run the BookApp, which is designed to create and seed a SQL Server database on startup.
-The `BookApp` application can be run from **Visual Studio** or **VS Code**.
+The `BookApp.UI` application can be run from **Visual Studio** or **VS Code**.
+The home page of the `BookApp.UI` application contains a **Things to do** section with links to a page telling you how to configure the  `BookApp.UI` for chapter 15 and 16.

 ## How to find and run the unit tests